 FASLODEX is administered as a shot into the muscle of your buttock

 The most common side effects of FASLODEX include: injection site pain; nausea; muscle, joint, and bone pain; headache; tiredness; hot flashes; vomiting; loss of appetite; weakness; cough; shortness of breath, constipation; and increased liver enzymes.

 Tell your healthcare provider if you have any side effect that bothers you or does not go away.
 These are not all of the possible side effects with FASLODEX.
 For more information, ask your healthcare provider or pharmacist.

-Approved Use For FASLODEX
+Approved Uses for FASLODEX

-FASLODEX is a prescription medicine used to treat hormone receptor-positive metastatic breast cancer in women who have gone through menopause whose disease has spread after treatment with antiestrogen medicine.
+- hormone receptor (HR)-positive breast cancer in women who have gone through menopause whose disease has spread after treatment with antiestrogen medicine, OR

-Prescribing Information with Patient Information.
+Please see FASLODEX Prescribing Information with Patient Information.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.

 This site is intended for US consumers only.

 The information on this Web site should not take the place of talking with your doctor or health care professional.
 If you have any questions about your condition, or if you would like more information about FASLODEX, talk to your doctor or pharmacist.
 Only you and your health care professional can decide if FASLODEX is right for you.